Chicago Cubs: 2015–2019: Championship run

 On November 2, 2014, the Cubs announced that Joe Maddon had signed a five-year contract to be the 54th manager in team history.
 On December 10, 2014, Maddon announced that the team had signed free agent Jon Lester to a six-year, $155 million contract.
 Many other trades and acquisitions occurred during the off season.
 The opening day lineup for the Cubs contained five new players including center fielder Dexter Fowler.
-Rookies Kris Bryant and Addison Russell were in the starting lineup by mid-April, and rookie Kyle Schwarber was added in mid-June.
-On August 30, Jake Arrieta threw a no hitter against the Los Angeles Dodgers.
+Rookies Kris Bryant and Addison Russell were in the starting lineup by mid-April, along with the addition of rookie Kyle Schwarber who was added in mid-June.
+On August 30, Jake Arrieta threw a no-hitter against the Los Angeles Dodgers.
 The Cubs finished the 2015 season in third place in the NL Central, with a record of 97–65, the third best record in the majors and earned a wild card berth.
 On October 7, in the 2015 National League Wild Card Game, Arrieta pitched a complete game shutout and the Cubs defeated the Pittsburgh Pirates 4–0.

 The Cubs defeated the Cardinals in the NLDS three-games-to-one, qualifying for a return to the NLCS for the first time in 12 years, where they faced the New York Mets.
 This was the first time in franchise history that the Cubs had clinched a playoff series at Wrigley Field.
 However, they were swept in four games by the Mets and were unable to make it to their first World Series since 1945.
+After the season, Arrieta won the National League Cy Young Award, becoming the first Cubs pitcher to win the award since Greg Maddux in 1992.

-Before the season, in an effort to shore up their lineup, free agents Ben Zobrist, Jason Heyward and John Lackey were signed.
+Before the 2016 season, in an effort to shore up their lineup, free agents Ben Zobrist, Jason Heyward and John Lackey were signed.
 To make room for the Zobrist signing, Starlin Castro was traded to the Yankees for Adam Warren and Brendan Ryan, the latter of whom was released a week later.
 Also during the middle of the season, the Cubs traded their top prospect Gleyber Torres for Aroldis Chapman.